chazzka/clanekforest/clanek.md

 However, there does not seem to be much work regarding using Isolation Forest as a novelty detection tool.

 ## Theory
+Datapoint
+: Datapoint is any observable data in

 Outlier
 : Outlier is an out-lying point.

 Novelty
 : Outlier is an out-lying point.

 Anomaly
-: Anomaly point is a point which is statist can be any (both Outlier and Novelty) datapoint.
+: Anomaly point is a point which is different can be any (both Outlier and Novelty) datapoint.

 ## Methods